junxit/us-congress-bills-116/bill.md

 ## § 7.
 General effective date

-Except as otherwise provided in this Act or the amendments made by this Act, this Act and the amendments made by this Act shall take effect on the first day of the third month that begins after the date of enactment of this Act.
+Except as otherwise provided in this Act or the amendments made by this Act, this Act and the amendments made by this Act shall take effect—

+- **(1)** subject to paragraph (2), on the first day of the third month that begins after the date of enactment of this Act; and
+- **(2)** with respect to the Commonwealth of the Northern Mariana Islands, on the date that is 18 months after the effective date described in paragraph (1).

+## § 8.
+GAO report

+Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to the Education and Labor Committee of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a report that, with respect to the Commonwealth of the Northern Mariana Islands—

+- **(1)** assesses the status and structure of the economy (including employment, earnings and wages, and key industries); and
+- **(2)** for each year in which a wage increase will take effect under subsection (a)(1) or (g)(1) of section 6, section 3(m)(2)(A)(i), or section 14(c)(1)(A) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+201 et seq.), as amended by this Act, estimates the proportion of employees who will be directly affected by each such wage increase taking effect for such year, disaggregated by industry and occupation.